 My experience has been that simulations are a great way to train and assess cyber operations personnel.

 The beauty of using simulations is that you can design them to achieve specific objectives — basic training of initiates, assessing capabilities, effective team building and professional development in a safe, legal and cost effective method.
 Edutainment, if you will.
-I’ve published a white paper on the subject, which is available here.

 The more immersive and realistic the simulation, the more effective it is as a training and assessment platform.
 The movie ‘The Matrix’, depicts a simulation so immersive and realistic that its participants do not realise they’re in a simulation.
 That’s what we’re aiming for.

 Simulations, and other forms of edutainment, are a key tool in the fight against cyber crime, and that’s why they play a large role in my job.
 A major theme of my current research and community outreach is focused on using simulations, games and competitions as a way to train and assess cyber operations personnel.
 I currently sit on the NICE Competitions Working Group, which promotes the value of competitions.
 I also play the role of Packet Master in the Cyber Sport called Packetwars™ — a platform I’ve successfully used for almost 20 years to create immersive educational experiences which are both fun and challenging.

 An actual matrix (as opposed to the movie) can also be a powerful tool for leveraging your human assets.
 In its simplest form, a matrix is a two-dimensional array of rows and columns, populated with numbers, symbols or expressions.